-Note: The membership interests in the Issuer are equity interests, distinct from the Securities offered to investors through this Offering.
-While the sole member of the Issuer may amend the LLC Agreement, the Securities are debt securities and their terms, governed solely by the NPA and the accompanying Notes, will not be materially limited, diluted or qualified by the rights of the sole member.
+The two Co-Founders each own 50% of all management rights of the Issuer.
+The two Co-Founders are holders of equity interests in the Issuer, distinct from the Securities offered to investors through the Offering.
+While holders of equity interests may amend the operating agreement of the Issuer by vote, the Securities are debt securities and their terms, governed solely by the NPA and the accompanying Notes, will not be materially limited, diluted or qualified by the rights of the holders of equity interests.